MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/functions/user-defined-functions.md

 The function's input arguments and output determine whether it's scalar or tabular, which then establishes how it might be used.

- See [Stored functions](../schema-entities/stored-functions.md) to see how to create and manage entities that allow the reuse of Azure data explorer queries or query parts.
+ See [Stored functions](../schema-entities/stored-functions.md) to create and manage entities that allow the reuse of Kusto queries or query parts.

 ## Scalar function